 Main teams involved: LORIA.

-• Title: On key cycles.
+Difficulty: The difficulty was to find an appropriate condition on the theory so that previous disjoint combination results can be adapted. - Title: On key cycles.
 Recent results on interpreting symbolic security proofs in more accurate computational model rely on the assumption that no keys cycle can be produced during an execution of the protocol.

 Main teams involved: LORIA.